takenet/blip-tools/BLiP Broadcast Plugin/README.md

  Visit the sample [page here](https://blip-broadcast-plugin.netlify.com/).

- ## What is possible to do with this plugin?
+ ## What is possible to do with this plugin

  ### Distribution Lists
  1. See all the distribution lists of the bot.